gaultier/blog/write_a_game_from_scratch_with_x11.md

 Finally we create a window.
 We subscribe to a few events as well:

-- `Exposure`: when our window becomes visible,
+- `Exposure`: when our window becomes visible
 - `KEY_PRESS`: when a keyboard key is pressed
 - `KEY_RELEASE`: when a keyboard key is released
 - `BUTTON_PRESS`: when a mouse button is pressed